eiriklied/coffee_script_article/README.md

 The use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
 There are ongoing initiatives to develop a source mapper for CoffeeScript, which will allow debugging CoffeeScript's directly, but to date, nothing has yet been released.

-Lastly, you will need to fit CoffeeScript into your build process.
+Lastly, you will need to find a way to fit CoffeeScript into your build process.
 Depending on your platform, there are several tools available for this.
-TODO: Nevn WRO4j, JAWR og Mindscape Web Workbench.
+For Java, this can be solved quite easily with tools such as wro4j and JAWR.
+For .NET both SquishIt.CoffeeScript and Mindscape Web Workbench are good choices.

 ## Conclusion
 win!